pchala/oximite/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J5E121FXSB)

-**oximite** is a high-performance, asynchronous Rust firmware for the [Pimoroni Pico Plus 2 W](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w), designed to retrofit standard espresso machines (such as the Gaggia Classic or Rancilio Silvia) with advanced digital controls.
+**oximite** is a high-performance, asynchronous Rust firmware for the RP2350, designed to retrofit standard espresso machines (such as the Gaggia Classic or Rancilio Silvia) with advanced digital controls.

 By replacing the factory internals with oximite, machines gain capabilities typically found in commercial or prosumer equipment, including real-time pressure profiling, PID temperature control, volumetric dosing, and a web-based user interface natively hosted on the Pico Plus 2 W.

 Support the continued development of this open-source project by [leaving a tip on Ko-fi](https://ko-fi.com/J5E121FXSB).
 Contributions help accelerate the implementation of new features.

-> **Hardware kindly sponsored and provided by [Pimoroni](https://pimoroni.com).
-Thank you! 🎉**
+>[Pico Plus 2 W](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w) kindly provided by [Pimoroni](https://pimoroni.com).
+Thank you!

 ## Features